ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_install/README.md

 - `mas_app_upgrade_strategy` Defines the Upgrade strategy for the MAS Application Operator.
 Default is set to Automatic

 ### mas_app_plan
+Optional.
 Defines what plan will be used in application install.

 - Environment Variable: `MAS_APP_PLAN`
-- Default: `full`
+- Default: Application-specific, see details below.
-- Supported values (applied for Optimizer application):
-  - `full`: install `full` Optimizer
-  - `limited`: install `limited` Optimizer
+- Application Support:
+  - Optimizer v8.2+: `full` and `limited` are supported, defaults to `full`

 ### mas_app_spec
 Optional.
 The application deployment spec used to configure different aspects of the application deployment configuration.

 - Environment Variable: None
 - Default: defaults are specified in vars/defaultspecs/{{mas_app_id}}.yml